omni-us/jsonargparse/DOCUMENTATION.rst

     'from env 2'

 Note that when creating the parser, ``default_env=True`` was given.
-By default :py:meth:`.ArgumentParser.parse_args` does not parse environment variables.
+By default :meth:`parse_args <.ArgumentParser.parse_args>` does not parse environment variables.
 If ``default_env`` is left unset, environment variable parsing can also be enabled by setting in your shell ``JSONARGPARSE_DEFAULT_ENV=true``.

-There is also the :py:meth:`.ArgumentParser.parse_env` function to only parse environment variables, which might be useful for some use cases in which there is no command line call involved.
+There is also the :meth:`parse_env <.ArgumentParser.parse_env>` function to only parse environment variables, which might be useful for some use cases in which there is no command line call involved.

 If a parser includes an ``action="config"`` argument, then the environment variable for this config file will be parsed before all the other environment